atakan/PySkyAlmanac/README.md

 This is in development stage and certainly has bugs.
 In addition, the code is for Ankara and 2010.
-I tried to make it easy to adapt to different locations and years, in particular the comments and the function names are in Engligh.
+I tried to make it easy to adapt to different locations and years; in particular, the comments and the function names are in English.
 If you plan to port it to a different locale (location, timeframe, language etc.) please let me know.
 I would be more than happy to help out.